 City Declaration of State of Emergency

-On March 13, Mayor Denny Doyle declared a state of emergency for Beaverton.
-A precautionary measure to ensure that the city has the resources it needs to respond to this illness and lend support.
-The declaration will be extended on a biweekly renewal schedule as required.
+On March 13, 2020 a state of emergency for Beaverton was declared, a precautionary measure to ensure that the city has the resources it needs to respond to this illness and lend support.
+The latest Emergency Declaration has been extended through December 10, 2021.

 In times of increased uncertainty, fear can sometimes overtake facts.
 Hate speech and discrimination have no place in Beaverton.
 Diversity, equity, inclusion and welcoming are core to who Beaverton is and aspires to be.
 Please join us in continuing to uphold our commitment to treating every individual in our community with respect, kindness and humanity.